FaserF/hassio-addons/apache2/README.md

 ### Option: `username`

 This option is optional.
-Set a username to access the webfiles.
+This user is for accessing web files (NOT the website itself).
+It will change the owner of all web files from "root" to this new owner.

+This is NOT used for authentification for your website.
+If you want this have a look at [Authentification for your website](#Authentification-for-your-website)

 ### Option: `password`

 This option is optional.
-Set a password to access the webfiles.
+Some self hosted web sites require an authentification password to access files within the docker image. #50

+This is NOT used for authentification for your website.
+If you want this have a look at [Authentification for your website](#Authentification-for-your-website)

 ### Option: `ssl`